MThorpester/Wildfire-Detection/README.md

 ## Getting Started**

-To run this application visit the hosted version [here](http://metavision.tech/ "California Wildfire Dashboard").UPDATE THIS!
+To run this application visit the hosted version on the Wildfire Detection tab [here](http://metavision.tech/ "California Wildfire Dashboard").